Delnor-Wiggins Pass State Park

 Delnor-Wiggins Pass State Park is a Florida state park located on a barrier island on Florida's southwest coast near Naples, Florida, 6 miles west of I-75 in North Naples.
 The Cocohatchee River and the Gulf of Mexico are accessible from the park, which contains a hard-bottom reef.

 History

 The early record of this area begins in the late 1800s with Joe Wiggins, for whom the park is named.
-He ran a trading post where he traded goods with Seminole Indians and settlers.
+He ran a trading post where he traded goods with settlers.
 Decades later, in 1964, Collier County acquired the land through the help of Lester J. and Dellora A. Norris.
 This is where the name Delnor comes from; the first three letters of Dellora and the first three letters of Norris.
 In 1970, the state of Florida purchased the land from Collier County for a state park, which opened in 1976.

 Fauna

 Among the wildlife of the park are bald eagles, ospreys, owls, loggerhead sea turtles, West Indian manatees, and migratory shorebirds.
 The endangered gopher tortoise can also be found there.
 It is the only tortoise found east of the Mississippi River.